oscarotero/css-style-guide/README.md

 </article>
 ```

-The `.has-*` modifier is used to change the element according with its content.
+The `.has-*` modifier is used to change the element according to its content.
 Example:

 ```css
 .article {